 This is something that our circ assistant Jess made for us really quick.
 Keep in mind it will be mostly little kids, so we had the throw line pretty close to Pete.

 Walk with Pete

-This was an idea we originally got from CCPRN, but then modeled after Miss Gloria’s monster footprints we use for our Trick or Treat in the Library.
+This was an idea I originally got from CCPRN, but then modeled after Miss Gloria’s monster footprints we use for our Trick or Treat in the Library.
 Miss Gloria cut out a bunch of different footprints that kids could track around the library, like they were walking with Pete.
 When Pete would step in something, the footprints would change the appropriate color, and then the kids would have to do some sort of action to keep going on the path.

 Shoe Coloring Sheet

 Something I whipped up pretty quick.
 You can download a copy here for free.

 Another really simple idea, this one we got from Kids Soup.
 Just got out a bunch of strips of dark blue paper and have the kids staple or glue them together.

 Cut out some eyes and ears and you’re good to go.
 I made it a little simpler by making an eye template, and printing that on some yellow paper.
 You can download that too here if you need it.